Blog

 • Soldering faults such as tombstoning or cold solder joints

-Oxidation-free process in vapor phase soldering for better soldering quality
+Oxidation-free process in vapour phase soldering for better soldering quality

-Vapor phase soldering creates an almost oxygen-free process environment.
-The dense vapor displaces oxygen from the process chamber, effectively preventing oxidation.
+Vapour phase soldering creates an almost oxygen-free process environment.
+The dense vapour displaces oxygen from the process chamber, effectively preventing oxidation.

 Why is this important?